A GFCI Outlet is needed in areas where the risk of electrical shock is high.

-A GFCI outlet is much more sensitive to power fluctuations that your circuit breakers, meaning you will be a lot safer from harm in the event of a power surge or short circuit.
-In the event of a surge or other interruption or variance to the flow of power to a GFCI socket, the flow of electricity is stopped within a fraction of a second of the variance, to ensure that there are no chances of even receiving a minor shock.
+A GFCI outlet is much more sensitive to power fluctuations that your circuit breakers.
+This means you will be a lot safer from harm in the event of a power surge or short circuit.
+In the event of a surge or other interruption or variance to the flow of power to a GFCI socket, the flow of electricity is stopped within a fraction of a second to ensure that there are no chances of even receiving a minor shock.
 Once the problem with your outlet’s connection is fixed, you can easily rest your GFCI to function normally by pressing the ‘reset’ button on the front of the receptacle until you hear a click.
 Once reset, the outlet will function normally.

-In addition to the ‘reset’ button, GFCIs also are equipped with ‘test’ buttons that are designed to allow a person to verify that the outlet is functioning properly and will continue to protect against electrical shocks.
+In addition to the ‘reset’ button, GFCIs also are equipped with a‘test’ button.
+These are designed to allow a person to verify that the outlet is functioning properly.
 To test your GFCI, simply press the ‘test’ button and plug a small night light or other device into the socket.
 If the GFCI outlet is functioning properly, there should be no power flowing to the night light or device.
 Once you confirm this, simply press the ‘reset’ button and the power should continue to flow normally.
 To be sure that all of your GFCI outlets are continuing to work correctly, you should conduct this test on each outlet at least once a month.

 Where to use GFCIs